 Lithium battery fires

 We’ve seen an increase in the number of fires caused by lithium-ion batteries.
-See how you can use and store them safely to reduce your fire risk.
+Learn how to use and store them safely to reduce your fire risk.

 What is a lithium-ion battery?